aws/aws-encryption-sdk-cli/README.rst

    --master-keys provider=aws_encryption_sdk.KMSMasterKeyProvider key=$KEY_ARN_1

-.. _data-key-caching:

 Data Key Caching
 ----------------
 Data key caching is optional, but if used then the parameters noted as required must be provided.
 For detailed information about using data key caching with the AWS Encryption SDK, see the `data key caching documentation`_.

-Parameters may be provided using :ref:`parameter-values`.
+Parameters may be provided using `Parameter Values`_.

 Allowed parameters: